privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 ### Generating a Response

+The Key Value Service runs user-defined functions (UDF) as part of request handling and response generation.
+User-Defined Functions (UDFs) are custom functions implemented by adtech that encapsulate adtech-specific business logic for processing partitions within the Key Value Service.
+These functions are executed within a sandboxed environment without network or disk access, but have read access to data loaded into the Key Value Service.
+Each UDF receives a single `partition` object from the client request as input.
+The output of a UDF is a `partitionOutput` object that contains the results of processing the partition.

-This algorithm describes how the Key Value Service MAY generate a response to a request.
+The below algorithm describes how the Key Value Service MAY generate a response to a request.

 The input is a list of [deterministically encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c) `partitionOutputs` in {{response-schema}} as well as the `compressionGroupMap` and the HPKE receiver, `rctxt`, context saved in {{request-parsing}}.